Corporations gave over $50M to voting restriction backers - WTMJ

 Comcast said in a statement that “efforts to limit or impede access to this vital constitutional right for any citizen are not consistent with our values.”
 The company would not comment on whether it would evaluate its giving to lawmakers who support the measures.

-Altria, the parent company of Philip Morris, said in a statement that “every eligible voter should be able to exercise their right to vote” and pledged to monitor lawmakers’ “alignment with our political contribution guiding principles when making future contribution decisions.”
+Altria, the parent company of Philip Morris USA, said in a statement that “every eligible voter should be able to exercise their right to vote” and pledged to monitor lawmakers’ “alignment with our political contribution guiding principles when making future contribution decisions.”

 Other companies listed in the report declined to comment, or did not respond to inquiries from The Associated Press.